 Jazzing up running training with some alternative sports from time to time makes sense.
 At high temperatures, alternative sports can be a welcome compensation: on the bike the airflow has a refreshing effect, while for aqua jogging or swimming (which can be done outside or in open waters in summer), protection from the sun is the only thing that may cause problems.
 Even a hike on high altitude is a good base training.

-Be mindful of your fluid balance
+Take care of your fluid balance

 Drink enough and regularly during the day, even if you don’t feel thirsty.
 For running (especially for durations longer than one hour), isotonic beverages containing carbs and natrium enhance the fluid intake of you body.
 Pure water is harder for your body to take in.
 For an ideal intake, the beverage should contain 60-80g of carbohydrates and 600-800 mg of natrium per liter.